Interlibrary Loan Unit

 If you have submitted an interlibrary loan request using the U-Search or database forms since the malfunction, please check your email.
 You should have received an Interlibrary Loan receipt from Ebsco called “Request for interlibrary loan.”
 Please forward this request to Sharon Weber at email@example.com to make sure that we receive your request and process it in a timely manner.
 Also, feel free to send us other requests you may have submitted earlier on Monday or Tuesday to provide a margin of safety.
 We can then double-check to make sure that we have received and processed your request.

 We apologize for the inconvenience.
-If you have any questions, please contact me at email@example.com or (325) 486-6535.
+If you have any questions, please contact firstname.lastname@example.org or 325-486-6535.

 Interlibrary Loan requests are processed by the ILL Office in the following order of priority:

-- Requests submitted via FirstSearch, EBSCOhost, or Cambridge Scientific Abstracts databses
+- Requests submitted via FirstSearch, EBSCOhost, or Cambridge Scientific Abstracts databases

 - Requests submitted via the Library’s online forms